Advanced Continuing Education (ACE) Courses

 What is ACVIM?

-As a nonprofit organization, ACVIM promotes and fosters scientific and professional activities that lead to better care for both animals and humans through:
+As a not-for-profit organization, ACVIM promotes and fosters scientific and professional activities that lead to better care for both animals and humans through:

 - Education, training and certification of specialists in veterinary internal medicine (ACVIM Diplomates)